OpenSees/OpenSeesDocumentation/docs/source/user/manual/output/EnvelopeNodeRecorder.rst

       | FAILURE: **-1** recorder command failed (read the log)
    To remove a recorder using the :ref:`remove` you need to save this tag in a variable for use later in the script.

-   5. $deltaT specifies a time interval for recording. will record when next step is $deltaT greater than last recorder step.
-It is useful if user script subdivides time step and user is not interested in the responses at each time step due to memory or file size constraints.
+   5. $deltaT, time interval for recording. will record when next step is $deltaT greater than last recorder step.
+Not really useful for Envelope recorder, a legacy from NodeRecorder!

    6. If the **-timeSeries** option is being used, the recorded results are those obtained from the time series for the current time added to the response quantity measures.
 Need as many time series tags as dof specified.
 Useful for obtaining for example total acceleration as opposed to relative if user using UniformAcceleration to impose a ground motion.